-For future employment and educational opportunities, consider whether your nursing program is accredited by one of the two nationally recognized nursing accrediting bodies:
+For future employment and educational opportunities, consider whether your nursing program is accredited by one of three nationally recognized nursing accrediting bodies.

 Beginning clinical role

 Nursing offers more opportunities for growth and diversification than most other careers.
-As a licensed registered nurse (RN), you have numerous options to develop your career, depending on the career path and education you pursue.
-Many nurses discover a clinical area that they find particularly satisfying and pursue specialty certification.
+As a licensed registered nurse, you have numerous options to develop your career, depending on the career path and education you pursue.
+Many RNs discover a clinical area that they find particularly satisfying and pursue specialty certification.
 Specialty certification signifies personal growth and professional achievement; it also contributes to career advancement.

-Advances in healthcare practices and medical knowledge have led to increased authority and specialization within the nursing profession.
-Because of this, the need for nurses with advanced degrees (master’s or doctorates) is rapidly growing.
+RNs have a variety of exciting options for advanced roles with a master’s or doctorate degree.
+Evolving healthcare practices and medical knowledge have led to increased authority and specialization within the nursing profession.
+Because of this, the need for nurses with graduate degrees is rapidly growing.
 Advanced roles in nursing are expected to expand significantly as healthcare reform proceeds, with nurses assuming new roles and responsibilities.
 Here are some advanced roles you might consider:

 Advanced practice nurses

 Advanced practice nurses (APRNs) provide specialized and highly skilled advanced nursing care to patients and families.
 APRN roles include nurse practitioner, clinical nurse specialist, nurse anesthetist and nurse-midwife.

 Nurse Educators teach in colleges, universities, clinical settings and the community.
 They write and develop teaching materials for nursing education courses, conduct research and prepare the next generation of nurses.